Some health conditions can make swallowing foods or liquids more difficult. Treatment can include therapy, medications, and dietary changes.

 - lose weight without trying

-Talk to your doctor about your symptoms and when they began.
-Your doctor will do a physical examination and look in your oral cavity to check for abnormalities or swelling.
+Talk with a doctor about your symptoms and when they began.
+Your doctor will do a physical examination and look in your mouth to check for abnormalities or swelling.

 More specialized tests may be needed to find the exact cause.

-The manometry is another invasive test that can be used to check the inside of your throat.
+Manometry is another invasive test that can be used to check the inside of your esophagus.
 More specifically, this test checks the pressure of the muscles in your throat when you swallow.
 The doctor will insert a tube into your esophagus to measure the pressure in your muscles when they contract.

-Some swallowing difficulties can’t be prevented and dysphagia treatment is necessary.
-A speech-language pathologist will perform a swallowing evaluation to diagnosis your dysphagia.
-Once the evaluation is completed, the speech pathologist may recommend:
+Some swallowing difficulties can’t be prevented, and dysphagia treatment is necessary.
+A speech-language pathologist will perform a swallowing evaluation to diagnose your dysphagia.
+Once the evaluation is completed, the speech-language pathologist may recommend: